 The double-cube satellite configuration conforms to the CubeSat standard in size (10 cm × 10 cm × 20 cm).
 The spacecraft design makes use of the so-called "SatelliteCore" concept, containing a functionally integrated bus system (for re-use on other systems).
 The SatelliteCore provides electrical power (3.3 V, 5 V, and unregulated) and USB (Universal Serial Bus) connection functions.
 This new SatelliteCore container is based on the CubeSat standard.
 The new SatelliteCore concept is intended to optimize cost and time of repetitive chores.
 However, the combination of the SatelliteCore container plus a mission/instrument container requires at least a double cube implementation for a mission.

-Cute-1.7 + APD will be launched as a sub-payload on the 3rd stage of
+Cute-1.7 + APD was launched as a sub-payload on the 3rd stage of

 Japanese solid rocket M-5 in February, 2006.
 The